Balart History, Family Crest & Coats of Arms

-Anglo-Saxon tribes.
+Balart is a name whose history dates far back into the mists of early British times to the days of the Anglo-Saxon tribes.
 It is a name for a person known for their lack of hair.
 As a point of interest, the name is derived from the Old English word ball-ard, which means a bald headed man.
-CITATION[CLOSE]

 Early Origins of the Balart family